temet.util

 tpcf(pos, radialBins, boxSizeSim, weights=None, pos2=None, weights2=None, nThreads=32)

-Calculate and simultaneously histogram the results of a two-point auto correlation function, by computing all the pairwise (periodic) distances in pos.
-3D only.
+Calculate and simultaneously histogram the results of a two-point auto correlation function.

 pos[N,3] : array of 3-coordinates for the galaxies/points radialBins[M] : array of (inner) bin edges in radial distance (code units) boxSizeSim[1] : the physical size of the simulation box for periodic wrapping (0=non periodic) weights[N] : if not None, then use these scalars for a weighted correlation function pos2[L,3] : if not None, then cross-correlation instead of auto, of pos vs. pos1 weights2[L] : must be None if weights is None, and vice versa